Haantjes Algebras of Classical Integrable Systems: Future Perspectives

 Also, it would be interesting to compare the geometric structures underlying the vision offered here with the intrinsic, purely algebraic structures developed in \cite{IMRT}, in the context of \textit{nilpotent integrability}.

+We mention that new $\omega\mathscr{H}$ structures have been recently found in Ref. \cite{Giapp}, which is based on an earlier version of this article.

-A natural extension of the present theory to the case of \textit{superintegrable systems} \cite{TWR}, especially maximally superintegrable ones, is in order.
-Along these lines, we also wish to construct a generalization of our approach to the study of the geometry of certain classical systems, as the Post-Winternitz model of Section \ref{Sec:PW}, that do not possess any simple system of separation coordinates.
-We believe that our theory can offer a proper language in which the study of the relation between superintegrability and separability indeed can be carried out.
+An in-depth analysis of the case of \textit{superintegrable systems} \cite{TWR}, especially maximally superintegrable ones, has been performed \cite{RTT2020}.
+Along these lines, we also wish to construct a generalization of our approach to the study of the geometry of certain classical systems, as the abovementioned Post-Winternitz model of Section \ref{Sec:PW}, that do not possess any known system of separation coordinates.
+We believe that our theory can offer a proper language in which the study of separability can be formulated and carried out.